Son-Abderrahmane/CookIQ/README.md

-# CookIQ
+# Ingrecipes

 ## Overview
-**CookIQ** is designed to help users find recipes by entering a main ingredient to filter meals or by searching for a meal by name.
-The goal is to simplify meal planning and cooking by offering personalized recipe recommendations.
+**Ingrecipes** is designed to help users find recipes by entering a main ingredient to filter meals or by searching for a meal by name.
+The goal is to simplify meal planning and cooking by offering personalized recipe suggestions based on available ingredients.

 ## Live Demo
-Check out the live demo [HERE](https://auilk.github.io/CookIQ/)
+Check out the live demo [HERE](https://auilk.github.io/Ingrecipes/)

 ## Features
 - Search recipes by name or main ingredient